neghani/learnwire/readme.md

 # Level - Basic

-> Must Read

 - This is a free course, and duration of this course is 4 weeks.
-This course covers some fundamental topics in the world of web development.
+- This course covers some fundamental topics in the world of web development.
-- Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are some resource links provided to learn more about the topics.
+- Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are some links provided to learn more about the topics.
 - We encourage you learn the topics from other sources if you find any interesting ones
-- Each week you are expected to complete a assignment the details are in the week wise content below
+- Each week you are expected to complete an assignment,  the details are in the week wise content below
+- You do't have to do the assignments the right way, but do complete them in your way
+- Do the assignments all by yourself, help yourself by following this rule
 - You are not alone in the journey, please join the [Discord Channel](https://discord.gg/vWRKPBDs).
 If you need any help, ping us with your query, we will respond ASAP.

 > Course Goals